 Here’s our list of Top 10 super foods to consider in your diet:

-Active ingredient: Lycopene
+Active ingredient: Lycopene.

-Active ingredient: Flavonoids including EGCG (epigallocatechin gallate)
+Active ingredient: Flavonoids including EGCG (epigallocatechin gallate).

 A study conducted in 2009 by Dr. Kaijun Niu at Tohoku University Graduate School of Biomedical Engineering in Sendai, suggested that men and women, 70 years old and above, who drank 4 or more cups of green tea daily were less likely to exhibit depression symptoms as compared to those who only drank once a day.
-In another study, it was found that older adults who consumed 2 or more cups daily were half as likely to exhibit cognitive impairment compared to those who drank 3 cups or less each week.
+In another study, it was found that older adults who consumed 2 or more cups daily were half as likely to exhibit cognitive impairment compared to those who drank 3 cups or less of green tea each week.

 While a rich source of antioxidants, green tea also contains caffeine.
 Therefore, it should not be consumed in excess although the amount of caffeine is less than in a typical cup of coffee.
 The University of Maryland Medical Center recommends an intake of 2-3 cups of green tea per day.

-Active ingredient: Resveratrol, flavonoids, phenols, and tannins
+Active ingredient: Resveratrol, flavonoids, phenols, and tannins.

-A common misconception is that drinking is “bad for you”.
+A common misconception is that drinking any alcohol is “bad for you.”
 Consuming alcohol in excess is definitely detrimental to all areas of your health.
 However, drinking responsibly has its benefits.
 That being said, the National Institute of Health recommends that people aged 65 and above should not exceed seven drinks per week (one drink is equivalent to 5 ounces of wine) and no more than 3 drinks in one day.
 Also, mixing alcohol and medicine together may be dangerous.
 It would be best to consult your doctor before adding red wine to your diet.

-Active ingredient: Flavonol
+Active ingredient: Flavonol.

-Health benefits: Improved brain function; lowered risk of diabetes and heart disease
+Health benefits: Improved brain function; lowered risk of diabetes and heart disease.

-A study conducted on over 400 elderly men suggested that the rate of cardiovascular deaths was significantly reduced by 50% over a period of 15 years when dark chocolate had been consumed regularly.
+A study conducted on over 400 elderly men suggested that the rate of cardiovascular deaths was reduced by 50% over a period of 15 years when dark chocolate had been consumed regularly.

-Foods rich in Omega-3 Fatty Acids
+Foods rich in Omega-3 Fatty Acids Including Almonds

-Active ingredient: Omega-3 fatty acids
+Active ingredient: Omega-3 fatty acids.

 Health benefits: The foods have anti-inflammatory properties and help to reduce the risk of arthritis, heart disease, and cancer.